Medical and Pharmaceutical Engineering

 Next Generation Risk Assessment

-For the assessment of medical device safety, the researchers use the new concept of next-generation risk assessment.
+For the assessment of medical device safety, the researchers apply, among other methods, the new concept of next generation risk assessment.
 With this approach, they use modeling parameters that allow them to avoid laboratory experiments and animal testing in particular.
 They employ methods that are used primarily for risk assessment of industrial chemicals, such as TTC, read-across and QSAR.
-This approach is all the more relevant in view of the current regulatory requirements for medical devices: The earlier the regulatory strategy is established, the less problematic the performance of the necessary conformity assessment and the shorter the time to market.
-A comprehensive database of requirements and materials for optimized (re)certification of medical devices is being set up.

 Medical device development: recent projects and highlights